-- Cultural competency, transport and cost all affect access to services for Aboriginal and Torres Strait Islander people. - Limited services in northern Gold Coast for Aboriginal and Torres Strait Islander people. - Chronic disease early identification and self-management. - Some indication that maternal health may be an issue but there are very small numbers involved. - Low number of Aboriginal and Torres Strait Islander health assessments completed for Gold Coast Aboriginal and Torres Strait Islander people compared to national rate. - Small number of Aboriginal and Torres Strait Islander health workers - Low rate of cancer screening among Aboriginal and Torres Strait Islander people. - Care coordination between health services, child safety and other services/supports/family.
+- Cultural competency, transport and costs affect access to services for Aboriginal and Torres Strait Islander people. - Limited services in northern Gold Coast for Aboriginal and Torres Strait Islander people. - Low proportions of chronic disease early identification and self-management. - There are some indication that maternal health may be an issue but there are very small numbers involved. - Low number of Aboriginal and Torres Strait Islander health assessments completed for Gold Coast Aboriginal and Torres Strait Islander people compared to national rate. - Small number of Aboriginal and Torres Strait Islander health workers. - Low rate of cancer screening among Aboriginal and Torres Strait Islander people. - Service gaps in care coordination between health services, child safety and other services / supports / family.